Hallux Rigidus / Limitus

 • Pain when bending the big toe, especially when walking or climbing stairs

-• Stiffness and decreased joint mobility
+• Stiffness and reduced joint mobility

 • Swelling or redness around the joint